automate-website/waml/sources/2.0/README.md

 ## Fragment Scenarios

+{{ includeScenario('./sources/2.0/examples/fragment-scenario-1.yaml') }}
-{{ includeScenario('./sources/2.0/examples/fragment-scenario.yaml') }}
+{{ includeScenario('./sources/2.0/examples/fragment-scenario-2.yaml') }}

-Fragment scenarios can not be executed independently but can only be used in ```include``` actions of other scenarios or fragments.
+Fragment scenarios can not be executed independently and thus can be only be used in `include` actions of other scenarios or fragments.
+Fragments promote reusability and enable complex project structure.

 ## Actions and Criteria